luslab/oz-bulk-rnaseq/README.md

 The sum of lengths of the  **M**,  **I**,  **S**,  **=**,  **X**  operations must equal the length of the read.
 Here are some examples:
 ![enter image description here](https://galaxyproject.github.io/training-material/topics/introduction/images/cigar.png)

+- Aim of alignment is to identify transcripts (reads) in a sample by mapping them to the genomic origin using a **reference genome**.
+We want to map millions of reads accurately and quickly.
+- The limitations of alignment are:
+	- sequencing errors
+	- genomic variation
+	- repetitive elements
+	- multiple different transcript isoforms from same gene
+	- main challenge is the spliced alignment of exon-exon spanning reads
+	- mapping ambiguity = many reads overlap with more than one isoform
+	-  False positives: lowly expressed isoforms are excluded by alignment algorithms —> bias towards identifying strongly expressed genes

+![enter image description here](https://www.researchgate.net/profile/Daehwan_Kim13/publication/275410550/figure/fig1/AS:281862078517250@1444212564204/Two-possible-incorrect-alignments-of-spliced-reads-1-A-read-extending-a-few-bases-into.png)

-- Alignments are scored based on the value you associate with a match, mismatch or a gap.
+- **Alignment scoring** is based on the value you associate with a match, mismatch or a gap.
 Alignment algorithms find the arrangement that produce the maximal alignment score.

-Identify cDNA transcripts (reads) in a sample by mapping them to the genomic origin using a **reference genome** Aim is to map millions of reads accurately and quickly.
-Limitations are: sequencing errors; genomic variation; repetitive elements.
-The main Challenge of RNA seq is the spliced alignment of exon-exon spanning reads; multiple different transcripts (isoforms) from same gene
-![enter image description here](https://www.researchgate.net/profile/Daehwan_Kim13/publication/275410550/figure/fig1/AS:281862078517250@1444212564204/Two-possible-incorrect-alignments-of-spliced-reads-1-A-read-extending-a-few-bases-into.png)

-__RNA seq Programmes (STAR, TopHat, GSNAP)__
+Example scoring matrix:
+	- 5 points for a match.
+	- -4 points for a mismatch.
+	- -10 points for opening a gap.
+	- -0.5 points for extending an open gap.
+- Modifying the scoring algorithm can dramatically change the way that the sequence is aligned to the reference.
+See [this example](https://www.biostarhandbook.com/align/misleading-alignments.html) where reducing the gap penalty from -10 to -9 actually corrects the alignment.
+This setting means that 2 matches (5 + 5 = 10) overcomes a penality gap open (9).
+Thus to achieve a higher overall score the aligner will prefer opening a gap anytime it can find two matches later on (net score +1).
+- [EDNAFULL](ftp://ftp.ncbi.nlm.nih.gov/blast/matrices/NUC.4.4) is the default scoring choice for all aligners.

+### Types of alignment

+- **Global alignment** is where every base of both sequences has to align to another matching base, to another mismatching base, or to a gap in the other sequence.
+- **Local alignment** algorithms look for the highest scoring subregions (or single region).
+Local alignments are used when we need to find the region of maximal similarity between two sequences.
+- **Semi-global alignment** (global-local, global) is a method mixture between the global and local alignments.
+It attempts to fully align a shorter sequence against a longer one.
+They are used when matching sequencing reads produced by sequencing instruments against reference genomes.
+Majority of data analysis protocols rely on semi-global alignment.
+- Multiple sequence alignments uses 3 or more sequences (i.e. not pairwise alignment).

+### Short read aligners
+In 2005 high throughput short-read sequencers changed the face of sequencing which became much cheaper and accessible.
+Previously sequencing was laborious and expensive and the focus was on producing accurate long reads (1000bp).
+Sequencing reads longer improves alignment.
+Sequencers now produce millions of short reads (50-300bp).
+Aligners have thus changed to adapt to short reads - rapidly select the best mapping at the expense of not investigating all potential alternative alignments.
+- Short read aligners are incredible!
+They match > 10,000 sequences per second against 3 billion bases of the human genome.
+- There is large variation in results between different aligners.
+A tool that prioritises finding exact matches will do so at the exense of missing locations and overlaps and vice versa.
+- Limitations:
+	- finds alignments that are reasonably similar but not exact (algorithm will not search beyond a defined matching threshold)
+	- cannot handle very long reads or very short reads (<30bp) (become inefficient)

+### Choosing an Aligner (STAR, bwa, bowtie2, TopHat2)
+When choosing an aligner, we need to decide what features the aligner should provide:
+-   Alignment algorithm: global, local, or semi-global?
+-   Is there a need to report non-linear arrangements?
+-   How will the aligner handle INDELs (insertions/deletions)?
+-   Can the aligner skip (or splice) over large regions?
+-   Can the aligner filter alignments to suit our needs?
+-   Will the aligner find chimeric alignments?

+For RNA-seq we need to:
-        	1. align reads to transcriptome (required transcripts to be known and annotated)
+- align reads to the reference transcriptome index (required transcripts to be known and annotated in the reference)
-        	2. identify novel splice events (using reads that cant be aligned to reference transcriptome)
+- identify novel splice events (using reads that cant be aligned to reference transcriptome)

-* False positives: lowly expressed isoforms are excluded by algorithms —> bias towards identifying strongly expressed genes
-* Mapping ambiguity = many reads overlap with more than one isoform
-* Sequencing reads longer improves alignment
-* Alignment-free transcript quantification = ignore location of reads in a transcript; compare k-mers of the reads in hash tables of transcriptome and note matches.

 ![enter image description here](https://www.ebi.ac.uk/training/online/sites/ebi.ac.uk.training.online/files/resize/user/18/Figure19-700x527.png)

+* Multiple alignment programmes available for RNA-seq, each specialising in detecting different factors eg structural variants; fusion transcripts
+* Straight forward RNA seq for differential gene expression analysis = use STAR [STAR manual PDF](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf)
+	* Efficient
+	* Sensitive
+	* But large number of novel splice sites (caution)
+* **TopHat** = popular aligner – wrapper around the genomic aligner Bowtie

 ### Reference Genomes
+Reference genome sequence repositories:
-Generally for human data use **GenCODE**.
-For other species use **Ensemble**.
+**GenCODE** - Generally for human data use [ENSEMBL](http://www.ensembl.org/index.html) - use for most other species [UCSC](https://genome.ucsc.edu/) - comprehensive comparative genomics data across genomes         	https://genome.ucsc.edu/cgi-bin/hgTables
+ENCODE
+iGenomes
+NCBI
+Mouse Genome Project
-ENCODE, iGenomes, NCBI, UCSC, Mouse Genome Project, Berkeley Drosphilia Project
+Berkeley Drosphilia Project
+RefSeq
+[RNA-Central](http://rnacentral.org/) - non coding RNA sequencing database

+__Reference Genome File Formats__
-Reference sequences = **FASTA files.** Reference sequences are long strings of ATCGN letters.
+Reference sequences are **FASTA files.** Reference sequences are long strings of ATCGN letters.
 File formats store start sites, exon, introns.
 One line per genomic feature.

-Compress with `gzip` command or `faToTwoBit` (.fa --> .2bit files)

-__Reference Genome File Formats__
+Reference annotations are **GFF** or **GTF** format.

-**GFF** = General Feature Format
+GFF = General Feature Format
 9 fields separated by TAB.
-No white space - all fields except last in each feature must contain value (missing values = ‘.’)
+No white space - all fields except last in each feature must contain value (missing values = `.`)
 * Reference sequence: coordinate system of annotation eg Chr1
 * Source: annotation software
 * Method: annotation type (eg gene)   	[GFF3 = Type: term from lite Sequence Ontology SOFA or accession number]